azzaea/scalability-tst/README.md

-# Status:

-* tests on biocluster have finished, and new figs generated in the `results/biocluster2021/figs` directory
-* Clean up remains: of the tree architecture of the contents of this repo

 # wfms-scalability

 This repo contains the source code, raw results and figures accompanying our manuscript "Requirements-driven design considerations for workflow management systems used in production genomics research and the clinic".
 Key files in this repo are organized as follows: